External Hard Drive Recovery: How to Recover Data from External Hard Drive

 External hard drive not showing up in Windows 10

-If your external hard drive not showing up in Windows 10, open Disk Management (press Windows key+ R on your keyboard, type “diskmgmt.msc”) to check the condition of the hard drive first and then take accordingly methods.
+If your external hard drive is not showing up in Windows 10, open Disk Management (press Windows key+ R on your keyboard, type “diskmgmt.msc”) to check the hard drive's condition first and then take methods accordingly.

 If the external hard drive is showing in Disk Management, you can take the following three methods to make it visible in Windows 10 File Explorer.